Classic Tetris World Championship: Hypertapping era (2018–2021)

 Saelee, now 16 years old, entered the 2018 tournament hoping "just to qualify", without serious expectations for his first competition.
 He was much younger than most competitors, many of whom were in their thirties or forties.
 After defeating both Hong and Koryan, he had reached the final, where he would face Neubauer.
 Saelee won the final 3–0, becoming the new world champion.
 He initially exited the stage emotional and speechless; Neubauer took the microphone to praise Saelee's play.

 The YouTube video of the Neubauer–Saelee match, titled "16 y/o Underdog vs. 7-time Champ", became the most-viewed competitive Tetris match and is credited with popularizing hypertapping and attracting young players to Tetris.
 As of 2025, it has over 20 million views.
 The 2018 event was shown on commercial television, with a recap airing on ESPN2.
 Future recaps would air as part of ESPN8: The Ocho special programming.

 In 2019, Saelee won back-to-back titles, defeating rival hypertapper Koji Nishio.

 Due to the COVID-19 pandemic, the 2020 event was held online with a different set of rules from the in-person tournaments.
 Michael Artiaga (dogplayingtetris) won the final.
 He became the youngest-ever champion, aged 13 years and 16 days, defeating his 15-year-old brother Andrew Artiaga (P1xelAndy).
 Michael Artiaga scored back-to-back CTWC victories by defeating Jacob Huff in the 2021 final.
-Neubauer died unexpectedly in January 2021.